Five3Apps/five3apps.github.io/bluetooth_assessment.md

       Ready to get started?
     </h2>

     Are you ready to end your frustrations with Bluetooth and iOS app syncing?
 Great!
-Book a free consultation call with me now:
+Book your free initial consultation call with me now:
-    <br><br><a class="btn btn-primary btn-lg" href="https://calendly.com/justin-five3apps/bluetooth-assessment-consultation">Schedule Free Consultation</a>
+    <br><br><a class="btn btn-primary btn-lg" href="https://calendly.com/justin-five3apps/bluetooth-assessment-consultation">Schedule Initial Consultation</a>
 </div>

 ## Wait!
 Don't take my word for it...